dannypsnl/eikyo/README.md

 # eikyo(影响)

-eikyo is an experimental programming language, try to explore a mark system with usual polymorphic type, I will try to explain the idea informally in the following section.
+eikyo is an experimental programming language, exploring a mark system with usual polymorphic type, I will try to explain the idea informally in the following section.

-First of all, polymorphic type means parameteric polymorphism here.
+Polymorphic type means parameteric polymorphism here.
 For each type, they can have a set of marks.
 For example, `int positive` is a type `int` with a mark `positive`.
 A mark can be operated, for example, the following code shows a ownership system.

 ```kt
 fun use(t : T -owned) : ()